Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Red Hat Openshift provides a consistent, cloud-like experience across:

 As with Kubernetes and Docker, OpenShift can serve as a Platform (PaaS) and a tool (CaaS).
-It also supports automatic and manual scaling of containers, CI/CD tools, and multi-tenant deployments.
+It also supports automatic and manual scaling of containers, CI/CD, and multi-tenant deployments.

 There's more to it.
 OpenShift also provides premium support, a user-friendly login portal, and supports multiple programming languages (Go, Node.js, Java, Ruby, Python, and PHP).